 Zimbabwe

 Zimbabwe performs in the low range in two categories of the Global State of Democracy framework: Representation and Rule of Law.
 It performs in the mid-range in Rights and Participation.
 It is in the bottom 25 per cent of countries with regard to multiple factors of Rights and Rule of Law.
-Over the last five years, Zimbabwe has experienced notable declines in Judicial Independence and Access to Justice but has advanced in Elected Government.
+Over the last five years, Zimbabwe has experienced notable declines in Economic Equality and Gender Equality.
 It is a lower-middle income country with an economy driven by the agricultural, mining, and tourism sectors.

 Since the late 1990s, Zimbabwe has experienced a protracted period of economic and political crisis, marked by historic hyperinflation of 89.7 sextillion per cent, punitive slum clearances, the violent seizure of white-owned farms and the eviction of hundreds of thousands of farmworkers.